bluesky/databroker/docs/source/index.rst

 :ref:`tutorials`
 ~~~~~~~~~~~~~~~~

-Tutorials for installation, library and commandline usage.
+Tutorials for installation and usage.
 New users start here.

 .. rst-class:: columns